cb19weber/Movies-ETL/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Project
+What an amazing library of movies!
+And all of this data to go with it!
+Over six thousand movie titles and associated information was loaded into a local database.
+The data was extracted from multiple sources.
+Each dataset was transformed in Python (Pandas), resulting in easy to read tables that could be merged together to create a single dataset of movie ratings.
+This allows for incredible amounts of analysis on the correlations to genre, release date, movie budget, overall view ratings, and more.

 ### Analysis of Outcomes Based on Challenges and Goals

 ### Challenges and Difficulties Encountered
 This module had a lot of information in it: learning the ETL process, overcoming large data storage hurdles, gaining an understanding of regular expressions (regex), and then finally migrating data into Python (Pandas) and then out into a SQL database.